Practicalities Access for disabled people to the Lord Mayor’s Show

-The Lord Mayor's Show is naturally accessible and enjoyable by everyone but it is worth planning for crowded pavements, and of course you will not be able to drive into the area in the usual way.
+The Lord Mayor's Show is naturally accessible and enjoyable by everyone but it can be very busy, and of course you will not be able to drive into the area.

 The busiest parts of the route are around St Paul's and Mansion House.
 If you're at all concerned about the crowds, or might be a bit unsteady on your feet, please avoid those areas.